Dreadnought (guitar type): Construction

-Sound quality
+Sound character

 As with all wooden instruments, the sound of any guitar type varies from individual instrument to instrument, model to model, maker to maker, year/era to era as well as (in particular) choice of tonewoods and internal bracing pattern, however owners, retailers and makers typically agree that the dreadnought style (with instruments constructed according to the "classic" formula of a spruce top over a rosewood or mahogany body) offers the most powerful acoustic guitar sound available, with a pronounced bass end and acoustic volume especially in comparison to smaller models (the booming bass can also be perceived as a disadvantage for some use cases).
 The "Pre-war Guitar Company" of North Carolina, U.S.A. who specialise in modern reproductions of "classic era" Martin dreadnoughts as well as other instruments, describe their mahogany body (D-18 style) reproduction as "dry and clear, with some sweetness around the edge", the Adirondack spruce/Brazilian rosewood body dread (vintage D-28 style) as having "a big bark, but lots of warmth as well", while the 12-fret dreadnought "has both sweetness and power that's unique to its design", [responding] "equally well to a light touch as a hard one".
 On the C.F.
 Martin website, comparing rosewood (typical of the D-28 and upwards) with mahogany (as used for the D-18), the company states: "Brazilian rosewood is complex in tone and appearance. ...
 Its rich overtones, long sustain, and deep resonance give players a beautiful balance of bass and treble", while "East Indian rosewood ... offers deep bass with rich overtones," whereas "a mahogany acoustic guitar has a loud sound, bright treble response, and punchy mid-range".
 According to T.S.
 Phillips, author of the "One Man's Guitar" site, "Guitars without scalloped braces are known for their strong fundamental notes with precisely defined tonal parameters to the bass, mid-range, and treble registers. ...
 The scallop-braced versions ... have more body resonance swelling out around those fundamental notes, with a complex blending of the registers, increased sonic reverberation, and a warmer bottom end."
-Of forward-shifted versus the later "standard", rear-shifted bracing pattern, he writes: "Forward-shifted bracing provides less support to the area around the bridge plate, while also affecting the responsiveness of the large lower bout, e.g. the area of the top below guitar's waist.
+Of forward-shifted versus the later "standard", and/or rear-shifted bracing patterns, he writes: "Forward-shifted bracing provides less support to the area around the bridge plate, while also affecting the responsiveness of the large lower bout, e.g. the area of the top below guitar's waist.
 The result is enhanced flexibility in those areas for increased responsiveness, resulting in a throatier voice with greater bass response than guitars made with an X brace closer to the bridge plate [i.e., the bottom of the guitar]."